chrplr/PCBS/docs/software-installation.rst

           Alternatively, you can open a ``Finder`` window and select the ``Application`` folder, then the ``Utilities`` folder, then double-click on the ``Terminal`` icon..

+..
+[2] To determine which type of GPU (Intel, AMD, Nvidia) is installed on your computer, under Windows, open the *Task Manager*, e.g. with ``Ctrl-Alt-Del``, and search for GPU under the *Performance* tab.